Industrial America and the Progressive Era – 1876-1929

 The American Federation of Labor was founded in Columbus, Ohio.

-Coca-Cola was invented by John Stith Pemberton when Atlanta and Fulton County, Georgia passed prohibition legislation.
+Coca-Cola was invented by John Stith Pemberton when Atlanta and Fulton County, Georgia, passed Prohibition legislation.
 The new drink was a nonalcoholic version of Pemberton’s French Wine Coca.

-The Statue of Liberty is dedicated.
+The Statue of Liberty was dedicated.

 Dawes Act